LorenzoTessari2003/PLANTOR/README.md

 - [Contributors](#contributors)

 ## Project Description
-The goal of this project is to create a general multi-agent planning framework which emplys LLMs capabilities to populate a Prolog knowledge base.
+The goal of this project is to create a general multi-agent planning framework which employs LLMs capabilities to populate a Prolog knowledge base.

 ## Framework structure
 ![](data/img/f_structure.png)